Dev-Santo44/Huddle_landing_page/README.md

-Personaly i srewed in this project it has become too much lenghty i guess but i will improve next time:)
+Personaly i screwed in this project it has become too much lenghty i guess but i will improve next time:)